spree/spree/guides/content/integration/tutorials/heroku_endpoint_hosting_tutorial.md

 ### Testing

+Everything should be in place now, so it's time to test the endpoint out.

-Now you can run a curl command against your deployed endpoint to verify that it is working correctly.
+You can run a curl command against your deployed endpoint to verify that it is working correctly.
 For example, I deployed the [Zendesk endpoint](https://github.com/spree/zendesk_endpoint), which creates help desk tickets in your Zendesk account when it receives a `notification:error` or `notification:warning` message.
 I renamed my Heroku app to "zendesk-endpoint-copy".

 Following is a sample JSON file you can save as `sample_error.json` to your home directory.